rouge-ruby/rouge/docs/DevEnvironment.md

 your cloned repository:

 1. **Run the Visual Test App**: Rouge includes a little web app you can run to display highlighted code.
-You can run this by typing `bundle exec rackup`.
+You can run this by typing `bundle exec puma`.
 By default, this will start a web server on port 9292.
 You can access it by going to <http://localhost:9292> with Rack running.
 If everything is working, you'll see little snippets of code for each lexer in the repository.
 You can